TheThingsNetwork/docs/_content/devices/index.md

 To connect a device it needs to have a LoRaWAN module, either on board, as a shield or wired.
 Most modules can be talked to via a serial interface.
 To hide you from the complexity of the commands and responses, some modules come with an SDK.

 [The Things Node](node/) and [Uno](uno/) use the [Arduino](https://www.arduino.cc/) platform and [Microchip RN modules](http://www.microchip.com/design-centers/wireless-connectivity/embedded-wireless/lora-technology).
-We've build an [Arduino SDK](arduino/) which enables you to send a message in just a couple lines of code.
+We've built an [Arduino SDK](arduino/) which enables you to send a message in just a couple lines of code.
 We plan to provide SDKs for more IoT platforms as well.

 > If you'd like to build, document or promote another platform or LoRa module, [contact us](mailto:johan@thethingsnetwork.org) for our Ambassador & Partner programs.